F5 BIG-IP APM RADIUS Integration with AuthPoint

 The Access Profile is where you define the criteria for granting or denying access to the various servers, applications, and other resources on the network.

-1. Select Access > Profiles/Policies > Access Profiles (Per-Session Policies).
+1. From the Main navigation pane, select Access > Profiles/Policies > Access Profiles (Per-Session Policies).

 Edit the Access Profile